Rhynchotrochus rollsianus

 It was first described by Edgar Albert Smith in 1887 as Helix (Papuina) rollsiana.

-A later (detailed) redescription (in Latin, in 1897) of a specimen from Ferguson Island in the D'Entrecasteaux Archipeligo, is given by Wilhelm Kobelt and others.
-In 1941 Tom Iredale ascribed it to the new genus, Volenga, to give the new name, Volenga rollsiana.
+A later (detailed) redescription (in Latin, in 1897) of a specimen from Ferguson Island in the D'Entrecasteaux Archipelago, is given by Wilhelm Kobelt and others.
+In 1941 Tom Iredale ascribed it to the new genus, Volenga, to give the new name Volenga rollsiana.

 Description

 The shell is depressed, with a rounded periphery.
 It is broader than tall and the shell has a violet mottling.

 Distribution

 This species has been found in Papua New Guinea.